mmisw/mmiorr-docs/docs/upload.md

 The URIs of your ontology and associated terms can be resolved indirectly by the MMI Ontology and Term URI Resolver via the "uri" parameter, eg., `http://mmisw.org/ont?uri=http://example.com/my/ontologyuri`.
-You can also indirectly access the ontology and terms via searches against MMI ORR.
+You can also indirectly access the ontology and terms via searches against ORR.
 NOTE: Your ontology could also be resolved by its own URI if that is supported by the original web server, but that's beyond ORR's scope.